Hot drinks and food are a leading cause of burns

 • Lidded cups aren’t necessarily safer.
+They can still spill, and they keep drinks hotter for longer.

 Bath water can burn

 • Run cold water into the bath first, then add hot to bring it to the right temperature.
+Remember the hot tap will remain hot after turned off.

-Cooking areas are dangerous
+Cooking areas can be dangerous

-Young children don’t have a reflex to pull away from something that is burning them.
-That’s something they learn.
+Young children don't have a reflex to pull away from something that is burning them.

 Button batteries can burn

-To prevent any accidents with button batteries:
+To prevent injuries from button batteries:

 • store batteries out of sight and reach of children